Who is virtual nutrition coaching for?

 What is your background?

-I am a licensed Registered Dietitian Nutritionist (RDN) through the Commission on Dietetic Registration (CDR), Integrative and Functional Nutrition Certified Practitioner (IFNCP) through the Integrative and Functional Nutrition Academy (IFNA), certified health coach (CHC) through the American Council on Exercise (ACE), and certified personal trainer (CPT) through the National Academy of Sports Medicine (NASM).
+I am a licensed Registered Dietitian Nutritionist (RDN) through the Commission on Dietetic Registration (CDR), Integrative and Functional Nutrition Certified Practitioner (IFNCP) through the Integrative and Functional Nutrition Academy (IFNA), Certified LEAP Therapist (CLT) for food sensitivities, certified health coach (CHC) through the American Council on Exercise (ACE), and certified personal trainer (CPT) through the National Academy of Sports Medicine (NASM).
 I hold a Master of Science degree in Dietetics from Loyola University Chicago and completed my undergraduate dietetic degree at Michigan State University.

 Do you accept insurance?